emberjs/guides/source/localizable/components/wrapping-content-in-a-component.md

 {{/blog-post}}
 ```

-Finally, we want to share the the blog text that a user fills out for the post within our `blog-post` and body components.
+Finally, we want to share the blog text that a user fills out for the post within our `blog-post` and body components.
 To share the blog text with the new body component, we'll add a `postData` argument to the component helper.

 ```app/templates/components/blog-post.hbs
 <h2>{{title}}</h2>